 June 2, 2025, 12:13 pm | Read time: 2 minutes

-According to a new report, Amazon has removed numerous products.
-There is a specific reason for this.
+According to a new report, Amazon has deleted numerous products.
+There’s a specific reason for this.

-Amazon’s product offering in the international online shopping market is unparalleled: Until recently, there were reportedly around 74 billion products in its inventory.
-But that came to an end in late 2024, as Amazon allegedly deleted numerous products.
-The reason for this was said to be cost-cutting measures.
-Up to 24 billion items were reportedly affected.
+Amazon’s product offerings are unmatched in the international online shopping market: Until recently, there were reportedly around 74 billion products in its inventory.
+But that changed at the end of 2024, as Amazon allegedly deleted numerous products.
+The reason for this was said to be cost-cutting measures, affecting up to 24 billion items.

 Amazon Deleted Products Due to Cloud Costs

 This information comes from a new report by Business Insider, which allegedly gained insights into relevant company documents.
-The initiative reportedly originated from Amazon CEO Andy Jassy, who named it “Bend The Curve.”
-TECHBOOK asked Amazon for confirmation but has not yet received a response.
-The goal was to clean up many listings by the end of 2024.
-Each item requires its own product page, which is managed in the cloud—this consumes numerous resources, primarily money.
+The initiative is attributed to Amazon CEO Andy Jassy, who reportedly named it “Bend The Curve.”
+TECHBOOK has asked Amazon for confirmation but has yet to receive a response.
+The goal was to streamline many offerings by the end of 2024.
+Each product requires its own page, which is managed in the cloud–a process that consumes significant resources, especially money.

 Therefore, Amazon decided to remove about 24 billion of these product pages.
-This means Amazon deleted about a third of all products.
+This means Amazon deleted roughly one-third of all products.
 The focus was reportedly on the so-called ASIN numbers (Amazon Standard Identification Number).

 Major Cleanup Streamlines Offerings

-Saving money with “Bend the Curve” is just one aspect.
+While Amazon saved money with “Bend the Curve,” that’s just one aspect.
 The cleanup is likely to benefit customers as well.

-Furthermore, since 2024, Amazon has also been blocking new listings from notably underperforming seller accounts.
-This affects those who haven’t sold anything in the previous twelve months.
-The shipping giant has reportedly withheld more than 100 million products so far.
+Furthermore, since 2024, Amazon has also blocked new listings from notably underperforming seller accounts.
+This affects those who haven’t sold anything in the previous 12 months.
+So far, the shipping giant has withheld more than 100 million products.

 Cost Savings Due to High Expenses

-According to the report, the company saved up to $22 million in operating costs for the servers through this action.
-Another cleanup is planned for 2025, with an expected savings of up to $36 million.
+According to the report, the company saved up to $22 million in operating costs for servers through this action.
+Another round is planned for 2025, with expected savings of up to $36 million.

-However, in light of total expenses, this is not very much: These are expected to amount to up to $5.7 billion for the AWS cloud infrastructure alone in 2025—a 27 percent increase compared to the previous year.
+However, in light of total expenses, this isn’t much: In 2025, costs for the AWS cloud infrastructure alone are expected to reach up to $5.7 billion–an increase of 27 percent compared to the previous year.